Azure/cadl-ranch/.changeset/thin-news-kiss.md

 "@azure-tools/cadl-ranch-specs": patch
 ---

-- Adding a testcase for property and parameter type of url.
+- Adding a testcase for parameterized server.